-Value-based selling is when a salesperson provides value to the customer during the sales process itself, not just after the solution has been implemented.
+Value-based selling, also called value-added selling, is when a salesperson provides value to the customer during the sales process itself, not just after the solution has been implemented.
 Most definitions of value-based selling or value selling emphasize that you must communicate value.
-However, it is not enough to simply communicate value during the sales cycle, a sales person has to create value for the prospect during the sales cycle.
+However, it is not enough to simply communicate value during the sales cycle, a salesperson has to create value for the prospect during the sales cycle.

 For a true value-based selling approach, a salesperson does not tell the customer what they should value from their solution.
 Instead, the potential client must come to their own conclusion that the solution presented to them will solve their challenge, alleviate frustrations, or achieve their aspirations.
 A salesperson can help a customer conclude for themselves that their solution is valuable through discovery, attentive listening, and a buyer-centric selling approach.